Completed Updated: 03/07/2024

 Results and experiences

 The innovation competition resulted in two concepts being selected for further development.
 These were the Cirkulera (Circulate) permanent concept, which was based on people transporting their material for recycling and material recycling without using a car.
 Cirkulera provides activities for people of all ages and serves multiple purposes.
 It is a social meeting place that attracts different types of people at different times of the day with a combination of businesses, activities and events.
 Knowledge sharing and sustainability in theory and practice become natural parts of a broader set of activities.
+The concept has been implemented in Skärholmen and Kista.

 The second concept that was taken further was the idea of a temporary recycling centre where the residents could donate, repair, exchange, or remake items that would otherwise be thrown away.
 At the same time, people would be provided with information about recycling and resource management.
 It was based on three rooms/shipping containers named: Workshop, Showroom, and Warehouse.
 In the Warehouse, you leave items that you do not want.
 If it is possible to reuse an item, it goes to the Showroom, where it is placed on the exchange/give-away shelf where you can a wide variety of items.
 If an item is too worn or broken, you get help to disassemble and sort its component parts into the correct fraction.

 The concept was further developed together with Stockholm Vatten och Avfall into what is now known as Pop-Up Reuse, which is taken to Stockholm Royal Seaport twice a year.
-Pop-Up Reuse is also used at around ten other locations in Stockholm.
+Pop-Up Reuse is also used at around thirty other locations in Stockholm.

 Related documents and further reading: